 A set of tools and techniques borrowed from indigenous cultures and applied to physical, social, and emotional landscapes to create living, evolving systems that mimic nature, produce food and energy, and regenerate, rather than annihilate, the Earth.

 But what in the heck does that mean?
+What is permaculture?
 It’s got something to do with gardening, right?